CiviMRF/integration-civicrm-leaflet/README.md

 [leaflet-civicrm-api entity=.. action=... lng_property='longitude' lat_property='latitude' profile=local tooltip_text='Name: {display_name}' ...]
 <strong>{display_name}</strong>
 [/leaflet-civicrm-api]

 ```

+Add the short code `[leaflet-map]` to show the map.
+See https://wordpress.org/plugins/leaflet-map/ on how you can configure the `[leaflet-map]` short code.

 The following options are possible within the tag: